FAQs

 What's hypnosis like?

-In hypnosis sessions and recordings we are practicing focused attention on what is emerging within you and in your minds-eye.
+In hypnosis we are practicing focused attention on what is emerging within you and in your minds-eye.

-In terms of your involvement and attention — you'll be listening, sensing, feeling, experiencing, seeing, receiving, existing and relaxing while navigating the sensations, visuals and insights of your inner worlds.
+In terms of your involvement — you'll be listening, sensing, feeling, experiencing, seeing, receiving, existing and relaxing while navigating the sensations, visuals and insights of your inner worlds.

 You'll direct the course, my voice will guide you, and we'll redirect where appropriate and necessary.